Kitware/CMake/Help/command/if.rst

 ``if(<cond1> OR <cond2>)``
  True if either condition would be considered true individually.

+``if((condition) AND (condition OR (condition)))``
+ The conditions inside the parenthesis are evaluated first and then the remaining condition is evaluated as in the other examples.
+ Where there are nested parenthesis the innermost are evaluated as part of evaluating the condition that contains them.

+Existence Checks
+""""""""""""""""

 ``if(COMMAND command-name)``
  True if the given name is a command, macro or function that can be